Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Examples

 \subsection{Corbino}

 We now turn to a Corbino geometry with contacts on inner radius $r_0$ and outer radius $r_1$.
-In particular, $\Gamma_w = \emptyset$ since the boundary only consists of contacts (see Fig.~\ref{fig: Corbino geometry}).
+In particular, the boundary only consists of contacts (see Fig.~\ref{fig: Corbino geometry}).
 As we will see, this geometry is particularly nice and admits an exact analytic solution.
-Instead of directly solving for $\mathcal{L}_v^{-1}$ and using Eq.~\eqref{eq: abstract current}, we will obtain the total current by performing integration tricks to avoid solving for $\phi$.
+Instead of directly solving for $\mathcal{L}_v^{-1}$ and using the general expression for current [Eq.~\eqref{eq: abstract current}], we will obtain the total current by performing integration tricks to avoid solving for $\phi$.
 For computing the total current or heating density, we only need deal with angular-averaged quantities.
 In orthonormal polar $(r,\theta)$ coordinates, the ohmic-Stokes problem [Eqs.~(\ref{eq: NS compact}-\ref{eq: contact BC})] reads

 with the no-slip BC $v_\theta|_{\Gamma_c} = 0$, where $\omega_c = qB/m$ is the cyclotron frequency, the linear operator $L[v] \equiv \gamma - \nu\left[\partial_r^2 v + \frac{1}{r}\partial_r v -\frac{v}{r^2}\right]$, and $\overline{X} = \int \frac{d\theta}{2\pi}X$ denotes an angular average.
 In what follows, we drop the overbar and implicitly assume all quantities are angular-averaged.
 Notice that incompressibility immediately gives us the solution for $v_r$, where $I$ is the constant radial current.
 With the no-slip BCs, Eq.~\eqref{eq: NS angular} decouples and can directly be solved for $v_\theta$.
 We denote the solution by $v_\theta = L^{-1}[g_\theta] + \omega_c L^{-1}[v_r]$ with the linear operator $L^{-1}$.
 Thus, Eq.~\eqref{eq: NS radial} gives